What 'authentic' branding really is, and why so many businesses fail at it

 Data is the black gold of businesses in the digital era.
-And just like oil, very few businesses know how to handle data properly.
-73 percent of all data collected is never even analyzed, and with cyber attacks only increasing in frequency, data is just as dangerous as it is valuable for companies.
-The takeaway here is that the mishandling of consumer data has quickly eroded the trust the average consumer has in businesses, medium-sized and big businesses in particular.
+And just like oil, very few companies know how to handle data appropriately.
+Seventy-three percent of all data collected is never even analyzed, and with cyberattacks only increasing in frequency, data is just as dangerous as it is valuable for companies.
+The takeaway here is that the mishandling of consumer data has quickly eroded the trust the average consumer has in businesses, medium-sized, and big businesses in particular.

-Unfortunately for businesses, consumer trust is quite important.
+Unfortunately for businesses, consumer trust is fickle.
 A study by data handling company Label Insight revealed that 73 percent of consumers surveyed were willing to pay more for a transparent brand, and 40 percent were willing to change from a preferred brand to a brand that had more transparency.
-People want to buy products and services from brands that they feel respect them as consumers, and that they feel have social values they can agree with.
+People want to buy products and services from brands that they feel respect them as consumers, and that they think have social values they can agree with.

 So, we get 'authentic branding.'
 The two words which many executives apparently believe will lead to great reviews and fiscal success.
 Maybe they're right.
 But far too often, I see businesses I work with confuse 'authentic branding' for 'political branding' or 'socially aware branding' which… just isn't what it's about.

-However, the receptions to these two ads couldn’t have been more different.
-After releasing the Colin Kaepernick ad campaign, Nike sales surged by $6 billion, and Nike ended 2018 with one of its strongest fiscal performances in recent memory.
+However, the public reception to these two ads couldn't have been more different.
+After releasing the Colin Kaepernick ad campaign, Nike sales surged by $6 billion, and Nike ended 2018 with one of its most energetic fiscal performances in recent memory.
 So, a successful ad campaign by any measure.
 The Gillette ad?
 Not so much.
 It currently sits at an almost two-to-one dislike-to-like ratio on YouTube, and it seriously peeved plenty of people from every side of the political spectrum.
 Yikes.

 Why did the Nike campaign succeed when the Gillette campaign failed?
 Simple.
-Because people bought into Nike's advertisement, and they didn’t buy into Gillette's.
-For decades, the Nike brand has been undergoing a facelift that moved it far away from the child sweatshops and labor abuse allegations that the brand used to suffer from.
-The Nike of today is socially and politically progressive, a constant supporter of marginalized individuals who seek to overcome all odds to achieve greatness.
+People bought into Nike's messaging, and they didn't buy into Gillette's.
+For decades, the Nike brand has been undergoing a facelift that moved it far away from the child sweatshops and labor abuse allegations the brand once suffered from.
+The Nike of today is branded as socially and politically progressive, a consistent supporter of marginalized individuals who seek to overcome all odds to achieve greatness.

-But that rebranding didn’t happen overnight.
-Time and again, Nike has put its money where its mouth is to support progressive social causes.
-As a result, when Nike runs a progressive ad, it’s believable.
-It’s transparent.
-It’s authentic.
+But that rebranding didn't happen overnight.
+Time and again, Nike has put its money where its mouth is to support progressive social causes - at least at first glance.
+As a result, when Nike runs a progressive ad, it's believable.
+It's transparent.
+It's authentic.

 Gillette, on the other hand?
-The same Gillette that still sells women’s razors in pink and teal only?
-The same Gillette that has never had any sort of political stance tied to its brand until this out of the blue commercial?
+The same Gillette that still sells women's razors in pink and teal only?
+The same Gillette that has never tied any political stance to its brand until this commercial?
 Yeah, not so much.
-Because Gillette has never made any efforts to be a progressive business, a progressive ad campaign just feels forced and fake.
+Because Gillette has never made any efforts to be a progressive business, a progressive ad campaign feels forced and fake.

-The takeaway here for businesses should be this: while some businesses can - and should - run political ad campaigns as ‘authentic’ branding efforts, a political stance alone does not an authentic brand make.
-In fact, a brand doesn’t need to have any sort of political stance at all in order to seem authentic.
+The takeaway here for businesses should be this: while some companies can - and should - run political ad campaigns as 'authentic' branding efforts, a political stance alone does not an authentic brand make.
+In fact, a brand doesn't need to have any political position at all to seem genuine.

 There are plenty of ad campaigns that you can use to prove this.
 Dollar Shave Club's infamous viral ad and Squatty Potty's ridiculous pooping unicorn ad are great examples of authentic branding efforts that have absolutely no political message.

-It’s an absurd set of pictures.
-It’s also a brilliant example of authentic marketing.
-In terms of outreach it was a complete success.
-Most of The Met Museum’s tweets receive less than 200 likes on average.
-It’s Michelangelo picture thread?
+It's an absurd set of pictures.
+It's also a brilliant example of authentic marketing.
+In terms of outreach, it was a complete success.
+Most of The Met Museum's tweets receive less than 200 likes on average.
+Michelangelo's picture thread?
 Over 36,000 likes.
 Yes, you read that right.
 The Michelangelo series of Met tweets received over 180 times more engagement than the Met's average tweets.
 But why?
-After all, some sort of absurdist humor involving a Teenage Mutant Ninja Turtle is not what one would expect of a high art museum.
+After all, some absurdist humor involving a Teenage Mutant Ninja Turtle is not what one would expect of a high art museum.

-And that’s exactly why it works.
-It’s an effortless appeal to the surrealist, meme-based humor that documents the internet.
-It shows off a different side to The Met and its workers, giving consumers a peek under the hood at a group of people who want to preserve culture and aren’t afraid to have a laugh while doing it.
-It’s believable, it’s funny, and yes, it’s - wait for it - authentic without having any sort of political or social message.
+That's precisely why it works.
+It's an effortless appeal to the surrealist, meme-based humor that documents the internet.
+It shows off a different side to The Met and its workers, giving consumers a peek under the hood at a group of people who want to preserve culture and aren't afraid to have a laugh while doing it.
+It's believable, it's funny, and yes, it's - wait for it - authentic without having any political or social message.